Gkruis/se_project_aroundtheus/README.md

 # Project 3: Around The U.S.

+A social page for viewing sights from around the world.

 *A website utilizing grid for responsive design along with media-queries for different screen sizes.